slchangtw/thesis_jacobs/README.md

 | Model 9  | LRelu (0.3) + Batch normalization                   |
 | Model 10 | LRelu (0.5) + learning rate scheduler               |

-The following table lists values of the hyperparameters, which were given before trainingand not trainable.
-The hyperparameters remained the same in all the proposed models, except for the number epochs.
+The following table lists values of the hyper-parameters, which were given before training and not trainable.
+The hyper-parameters remained the same in all the proposed models, except for the number epochs.
 If the learning rate scheduler was used, the number of epochs was 15.

 | Hyperparameter | Value    |
 |----------------|----------|